-38.9.
-Prior period error - Taxation:
+40.2.
+Prior period error - Debt impairment:

-During the period under review restatements were made to the 2018/19 comparative figures resulting in a change to the deferred and income tax calculations.
-The calculation was adjusted and the comparative statements for 2018/19 financial year have been restated.
+During the period under review it was noted that government debt was excluded from the debt impairment provision in the current and prior years.
+The debt impairment methodology was revised to include impairment testing for government debt.
+A correction was made and the comparative statements for the 2019/20 financial year have been restated.
 The effect of the correction of the error(s) is summarised below: